 Nevern Court, Diamond Creek

 A hidden gem at the end of a dead-end road, to say that Nevern Court residents go all out is an understatement.
-There’s Christmas lights, inflatable Santas and even a giant Minion – because why not.
-This is a street not to be missed.
+There’s Christmas lights, inflatable Santas and even a giant Minion.
+If you’re looking for the best Christmas light displays in Melbourne for 2022, this is it.

 Toorak Road, Camberwell

-In Camberwell, you’ll find an impressive feast for the eyes.
+In Camberwell you’ll find an impressive Christmas light feast for the eyes.
 This multimedia display uses lights, a giant Santa, a moving seesaw, Santa’s workshop, reindeer, a nativity scene and more – perfect for little ones with big imaginations!

 The Best Christmas Lights in Melbourne’s Eastern Suburbs